is-leeroy-jenkins/Boo/README.md

- **Boo** is a modular Python framework for building, deploying, and managing AI-powered assistants tailored for federal data analysis, budget execution, and data science.
+A modular Python framework for building, deploying, and managing AI-powered assistants tailored for federal data analysis, budget execution, and data science.
 It integrates OpenAI's GPT models with multimodal support for text, image, audio, and file analysis.
 Designed with extensibility and federal applications in mind, it enables secure, scalable, and intelligent